-Antonia Šakić is our undergraduate student of Digital Marketing who got a job as online media planner assistant at Universal McCann (UM) while still in college.
+Antonia Šakić is our bachelor student of Digital Marketing who got a job as online media planner assistant at Universal McCann (UM) while still in college.

-What made you choose this Digital Marketing study program, which is one of the rare few of its kind in the region?
+What made you choose this Digital Marketing study programme, which is one of the rare few of its kind in the region?
 What drew you to this study program?

 What drew me to it was precisely the fact that it was the only one of its kind, it was specialized and, it not only sounded fun, but for me it really is fun.
 Before that, I attended the Gaudeamus high school in Osijek, which steered me in the direction of marketing and IT early on.
 During my studies, I came up with an idea for an app that analyzes tennis matches in a new and more advanced way than all the others before that.
 It was published on the App Store and that is when we hit a bump in the road – which is precisely why digital marketing!
 I attended a private high school and my experience with it was great, I knew what skills I wanted to acquire and that I wanted to developing them in a stimulating environment – and Algebra seem just that.
 I submitted my CV and waited to hear back about a scholarship.

-What are your experiences with the study program and does it meet your expectations?
+What are your experiences with the study programme and does it meet your expectations?

 I would say that my expectations were high, but that this program has really satisfied most of them.
 I have always been a perfectionist, which makes it harder to be completely satisfied – with myself or in this case with the college.
 But I have found my place in digital marketing and much more than that.
 Setting up, developing and optimizing digital campaigns which we learn in the coursework just seems like a common-sense way of thinking to me and it is something I will be able to use in future projects.
 In addition, it is also great knowing how to choose a target group, write a brief and communicate with clients – which are also just some of the things we learn in the program.